Free online safety presentations

 What do I need to join a webinar?

-First and foremost, you’ll need an internet connection along with a device such as a computer, laptop or iPad with the sound working.
+First and foremost, you’ll need an internet connection along with a device such as a computer, laptop or iPad, with sound.
 There’s no need for a microphone or camera as the presenter will not be able to see or hear you.
-If you are hosting a large group, you’ll need a large enough screen so your audience can see the presentation.
+If you're hosting a large group, you’ll need a large enough screen so your audience can see the presentation.
 It’s also recommended that Google Chrome is used as your internet browser.

 How do I join a webinar?